Death of a River Guide

-Death of a River Guide is a 1994 novel by Australian author Richard Flanagan.
-Death of a River Guide was Flanagan's first novel.
+Death of a River Guide (1994) is the first novel by Australian author Richard Flanagan.

 Synopsis

 As Aljaz Cosini lies dying at the bottom of a river in Tasmania he starts to experience a series of flashbacks, forcing him to re-examine his own life.

 Critical reception

 The reviewer on The Novel Approach website stated: "It's startling (and, quite frankly, a little depressing) to realise that Death of a River Guide is Flanagan's first novel.
 Not only is he in complete command of the language—in his descriptions of Aljaz's interiority as well as his bountiful descriptions of the Franklin River and its surroundings—but structurally, too, the novel is almost perfect."